USDA-FSEPRU/FS19C-commensal-Ecoli/02_Methods.md

 ## shortcuts in .bashrc
 alias debug='salloc -N 1 -p debug -t 01:00:00'
 alias myjobs='squeue | grep kathy.mo'

+## (1) Sample Collection
+### OneNote FS19C lab notebook entries on E. coli isolates 1-96 from 24Apr2020 to 11June2020: streaking plates, DNA extraction, re-extraction of DNA, DNA cleanup, nanodrop, Qubit, gel
+* **20May2020** DNA extraction of isolates #1-24 using DNeasy Blood and Tissue Kit
+* **14May2020** DNA extraction of isolates #25-48 using DNeasy Blood and Tissue Kit
+* **21May2020** DNA extraction of isolates #49-72 using DNeasy Blood and Tissue Kit
+* **28May2020** DNA extraction of isolates #73-96 using DNeasy Blood and Tissue Kit
+* Lists of samples had additional DNA re-extractions found on entries: 28May2020, 29May2020, 3June2020, 11June2020
+* **11June2020** Submission of FS19C 96-well plate of E. coli isolates 1-96 DNA to David Alt for NovaSeq sequencing.

+### Additional files of importance
+* FS19C Samples 1-96 Final Data.xlsx
+* Hannah Sorbitol-positive isolates - MALDI, list for sequencing.xlsx
+* Sorbitol-negative isolates - agglutination, MALDI, list for sequencing.xlsx
+* KathyMou_NovaSeq_Submission_Form_8June2020.xlsx
+* FS19C_metadata.xlsx
+* FS19C 96 S-S+ E. coli gDNA gels.pdf

 ## (2) Sequence assembly
 * Summary: QC and assemble sequences using BBMap and spades